 Taking care of a single dog is already a lot to take in.
 However, have you met a person taking care of two to five or more dogs?

 Out of every five people we know, at least two or three take care of multiple dogs simultaneously.
-Some of them may have the same breed of dogs, while the others have various ones.
+Some of them may have the same breed of dogs, while others have various ones.

 This concept is called a multi-dog household, and it is not an easy thing to do.